 spinal cord injury that may lead to permanent paralysis.
 It is important to

-immobilize and transport the injured person correctly to reduce the risk of
+use correct first aid to immobilize and transport the injured person correctly to reduce the risk of

 - A torn or

 ruptured disc.
 If the tear is large enough, the jellylike material inside the

 disc may leak out (herniate ) and press against a nerve or the spinal cord

 (central disc herniation).
 You may have a headache, feel dizzy or sick to your

 stomach, or have pain in your shoulder or down your arm.

 Emergency care is required for a neck injury that causes